(page last reviewed 7 Oct 2022)

 Process

-Faculties and Departments should complete the New Course Approval form.
-Courses involving a collaborative element with a partner institution should complete both the New Course Approval Form and the Collaborative Education Form.
+All new courses proposals must be approved by the relevant Faculty Board (with Degree Committee input where necessary) and School.
+A New Course Approval form should then be completed; courses involving a collaborative element with a partner institution should complete both the New Course Approval Form and the Collaborative Education Form.
 Postgraduate courses with collaborative elements should also review our Framework for Collaborative Provision of Postgraduate Education.

 It is good practice to submit a draft version of the paperwork for feedback from the Academic Standards and Enhancement Committee prior to approval being sought.